roadsnail/Pi-ve/README.md

 and join the network (check log messages on the web frontend screen).
 * The LED on the Boiler Controller should turn solid green and the SLR/SLT's should be joined to the Zigbee network.

-* SLT3 ONLY - After joining the network, the Thermostat goes into a setup mode requesting Hot Water and Central Heating schedules to be setup.
+* SLT3 ONLY - After joining the network, the Thermostat goes into a setup mode requesting Hot Water and Central Heating schedules to be set up.
 Do NOT accept the option to set these up and the thermostat should just display the current temperature and the status of CH and HW will be shown as 'Sch'

 * Finally click the web frontend 'Join' button to disable other devices from joining the network.

 * The web frontend screen should now show two new devices successfully connected to the Pi-ve Zigbee network.

-* The last step is to set 'friendly names' for the SLR/SLT devices as these are used later in the node-RED flows when referring to Mosquitto Message Broker topics - So, in the devices screen on the web frontend, click on the 'unfriendly' hexadecimal name for the SLR device.
+* The last step is to set 'friendly names' for the SLR/SLT devices as these are used later in the node-RED flows when referring to Mosquitto Message Broker topics - So, in the device's screen on the web frontend, click on the 'unfriendly' hexadecimal name for the SLR device.
 A description screen is displayed with an edit (pencil icon) option at the bottom left.
 Click that and enter a friendly name **SLR** for the device and 'Save Changes'.
-Similarly do the same for the SLT device and make its friendly name **SLT** and 'Save Changes'.
+Similarly, do the same for the SLT device and make its friendly name **SLT** and 'Save Changes'.